rolandjansky/athena/Tools/DirectIOART/README.md

 ```
 art.py grid -v ../source/athena/Tools/DirectIOART/ DirectIOART_20180724_1
 ```
 After calling `"art.py"`, the keyword `"grid"` tells ART to prepare for grid submission.
 Again, the `"../source.DirectIOART/"` path has to be given, but now with a sequence tag which is composed of, firstly, the package name, secondly, the submission date, and third, a counting index.
 Every `"art.py grid ..."` command will create a separate job containing all executed tests as single tasks.
-Actually, what the sequence tag looks like doesn't matter unless it is unique, since it will be part of the grid job's output name as displayed on your [bigpanda](https://bigpanda.cern.ch/) page, e.g.:
+Actually, what the sequence tag looks like doesn't matter as long as it is unique, since it will be part of the grid job's output name as displayed on your [bigpanda](https://bigpanda.cern.ch/) page, e.g.:
 ```
 user.flfische.atlas.21.2.AnalysisBase.x86_64-slc6-gcc62-opt.2018-07-04T0335.DirectIOART_20180706_2.DirectIOART/
 ```